 A while ago, we have published an article that described how to use chattr command to prevent files and folders from accidental deletion in Unix-like operating systems.
-Today, in this guide, we will do the same with different method using rm-protection utility.
+Today, we will do the same with a different program named rm-protection.
 Unlike chattr, the rm-protection utility will ask you to answer a question in order to delete the protected files.
-If you failed to provide the correct answer to the question, then you can’t delete the files.
-It is a safest alternative to ‘rm’ command with minimum difference.
+If you failed to provide the correct answer to the question, then you can't delete the files.
+It is a safe alternative to 'rm' command with minimum difference.
 In this brief guide, I will explain how to install and use rm-protection to protect files from accidental deletion in Linux.

 The official way to install rm-protection is to use pip, the python package manager.

 To install PIP on Arch Linux and its derivatives, run:

 $ sudo pacman -S python-pip

 $ sudo yum install python-pip

 $ sudo dnf install epel-release

 On Debian, Ubuntu, Linux Mint: